 For apples that hold up their shape and have a good taste when baking, I recommend Jonathans and Jonagolds, Honeycrisps, Granny Smiths, Braeburns, and Galas.
 Don’t be afraid to mix them up either.
 You’ll create a vivid new taste for your mouth!

 - 7-8 Medium Apples peeled, cored & sliced

 - 1/2 - 1 Cup Sugar

 - 1 Cup Sugar

 - 1 1/2 Cups Flour

-Preheat oven to 350 degrees F. Add sliced apples to pan.
+- Preheat oven to 350° F. Add sliced apples to pan.
 I use a smaller 7"x11" baking dish.
 This fills the apples to the top of the pan.

-Bake uncovered for 30 minutes.
+- Bake uncovered for 45-60 minutes, until topping is crisp.
 Can be served warm with ice cream.